Meet the Team

 I have a strong background working with individuals and families, and I’m passionate about helping people show up as their authentic selves.

-*Keyana is currently pursuing her master’s degree at Saint Mary’s University in Minneapolis and is working under the licensed supervision of Rachel Herr, MA, LPCC.
+*Keyana has completed her master’s degree at Saint Mary’s University in Minneapolis and is working under the licensed supervision of Rachel Herr, MA, LPCC.

 Elizabeth Loetscher